ProactiveProgrammers/www.proactiveprogrammers.com/includes/admonitions/admonish-resources.md

     this site, make sure that you raise an issue in the [GitHub Issue Tracker](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues).
-    If you have a detailed question about any of the projects on this site, you are invited to post in the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions).
+    If you have a detailed question about any of the projects on this site, you are invited to post in it the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions).
     If you want to have a quick discussion about a technical topic then you can ask it in the [Slack Workspace](https://proactiveprogrammers.slack.com) (for